-1. GPIO input thresholds are proportional to the VDDIO pin.
+- 1. GPIO input thresholds are proportional to the VDD pin.
 RESETn input thresholds are proportional to the internal DVDD supply, which is generated by the DC-DC converter.
-DVDD is equal to 1.8 V when DC-DC is active and bypassed to VDD when DC-DC is inactive.

-2. GPIO pull-ups connect to VDDIO supply, pull-downs connect to GND.
+DVDD is equal to 1.8 V when DC-DC is active and bypassed to VDD when DC-DC is inactive. - 2.
+GPIO pull-ups connect to VDD supply, pull-downs connect to GND.
 RESETn pull-up connects to internal DVDD supply, which is generated by the DC-DC converter.
 DVDD is equal to 1.8 V when DC-DC is active and bypassed to VDD when DC-DC is inactive.

-4.17 Microcontroller Peripherals
+4.15 Microcontroller Peripherals

-The set of peripherals available in MGM240S modules includes:
+The MCU peripherals set available in BGM240P modules includes:

-- 12-bit 1 Msps ADC
+- ADC: 12-bit at 1 Msps, 16-bit at 76.9 ksps

-- · Analog Comparators

-- · 16-bit and 32-bit Timers/Counters
+- 16-bit and 32-bit Timers/Counters

-- 24-bit Low Energy Timer for waveform generation
+- · 24-bit Low Energy Timer for waveform generation

 - 32-bit Real Time Counter

 - USART (UART/SPI/SmartCards/IrDA/I2S)

+- EUSART (UART/IrDA)

 - I2C peripheral interfaces

-- 12 Channel Peripheral Reflex System
+- · 12 Channel Peripheral Reflex System

-Details on their electrical performance can be found in the relevant portions of Section 4 of the EFR32MG24 SoC data sheet.
+For details on their electrical performance, consult the relevant portions of Section 4 in the SoC datasheet.

-To learn which GPIO ports provide access to every peripheral, consult the 6.4 Digital Peripheral Connectivity and 6.3 Analog Peripheral Connectivity tables.
+To learn which GPIO ports provide access to every peripheral, consult 6.3 Analog Peripheral Connectivity and 6.4 Digital Peripheral Connectivity.